 Gentle yoga is perfect for people who want to try yoga for the first time or for those who are looking for a softer approach to their practice.
 In this class we will combine gentle yoga poses with breathing exercises and restorative postures to stretch and strengthen the body, reduce stress and calm the mind.
 Everybody is welcome to practice yoga in this supportive environment.
 No yoga experience is required.

 This class is designed especially for opening the hips!
-The hips are able to stretch/move in 6 different ways.
-Class will begin with the Hip Series – a simple yet powerful sequence of stretches designed to open the hips in all 6 directions – bringing flexibility and balance to the hips.
-Following the Series, we will do classical yoga postures with emphasis on the hips, as well as special stretches and unique prop work to improve flexibility even more.
+The hips are able to move in 6 different ways.
+Class will begin with the Hip Series – a simple yet powerful sequence of movements designed to open the hips in all 6 directions – bringing flexibility and balance to the hips.
+Following the Series, we will practice classical postures and creative movement with emphasis on the hips, as well as special stretches and unique prop work to improve flexibility even more.
 Let’s have a little fun.
 Come feel the joy of free and happy hips.
 All levels welcome.

 This class is designed for deep relaxation.
 We will begin with centring the body and mind, followed by gentle stretches and restorative postures to gradually open the body and bring a sense of deep restoration.
 Props will be used to support the poses so that you can relax completely and open gently.
 Finish feeling refreshed, restored and renewed.
 All levels welcome.

-Start your day the right way - enjoy an early morning practice to get you ready for whatever is coming.
+Start your day the right way - enjoy an early morning practice to get yourself ready for day.
 This 6:00 am class draws from all styles of yoga to create a wonderful wake-up and get ready practice.
+All levels welcome!